 Deduction begins with an expected pattern “that is tested against observations, whereas induction begins with observations and seeks to find a pattern within them”.

-Alternative to deductive approach is inductive approach, and the following table guides the choice of specific approach depending on circumstances:
+Alternative to deductive approach is inductive approach.
+The table below guides the choice of specific approach depending on circumstances:

 |Deductive approach preferred||Inductive approach preferred|

 |Time availability||Short time available to complete the study||There is no shortage of time to compete the study|

 |Risk||To avoid risk||Risk is accepted, no theory may emerge at all|

 Deductive research approach explores a known theory or phenomenon and tests if that theory is valid in given circumstances.
 It has been noted that “the deductive approach follows the path of logic most closely.
 The reasoning starts with a theory and leads to a new hypothesis.
 This hypothesis is put to the test by confronting it with observations that either lead to a confirmation or a rejection of the hypothesis”.